arlene14ko/NYC-Trees/README.md

 **README.md**
   - has all the necessary information regarding the project

+**NYC Trees - 1st version.ipynb**
+  - This notebook has only the function to clean the data set without explaining all the steps.
+  - if you wish to just clean the dataset, you can use this notebook

+**NYC Trees.ipynb**
+  - This notebook has an explanation of the step by step process on cleaning the data.
+  - If you want to know how to clean it step by step, you can use this notebook.

 **assets folder**
   - this has 3 files namely:
       1. **README.md**